microsoft/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/03-GitHub-Actions-solution.md

             az containerapp registry set -n flightbooker-frontend -g flightbooker-rg --server flightbookeracr.azurecr.io --username  ${{ secrets.FLIGHTBOOKER_REGISTRY_USERNAME }} --password ${{ secrets.FLIGHTBOOKER_REGISTRY_PASSWORD }}
             az containerapp update -n flightbooker-frontend-webapp -g tasks-tracker-rg --image flightbookeracr.azurecr.io/flightbooker-frontend:${{ github.sha }}
 ```
+What exactly is happening in the build:
+* step 1: checks out the branch in our repository
+* step 2: sets up the docker builder so we are able to build the image later
+* step 3: logs in to our azure container registry
+* step 4: navigating to the right folder, then building the docker image and pushing it to the container registry

+What exactly is happening in the deploy:
+* step 1: logs into azure subscription using the credentials from the Service Principal stored in GitHub action secrets
+* step 2: Use azure CLI to deploy/updtae the Azure Container App and deploy a new revision

 With this in place, you can commit your work and the GitHub action should be triggered, if all is configured correctly.
-You should also be able to see the results in the GitHub Actions workflows tab as well and the Azure App Service should be updated with a new revision.
+You should also be able to see the results in the GitHub Actions workflows tab as well and the Azure Container App should be updated with a new revision (see revision management in your Container App).